surmwill/recycler_unity/README.md

 ```
 public void RemoveAtIndex(TKeyEntryData removeAtKey, FixEntries fixEntries)
 ```
 Removes an entry at the given key.
-Existing entries will be shifted - equivalent behaviour to removing from a list.
+Existing entries' indices will be shifted - equivalent behaviour to removing from a list.
 - `removeAtKey:` the key of the entry to remove
 - `fixEntries:` if we are removing from the visible window of entries, then extra room will be created, pulling entries in.
 This defines how and what entries will move to fill up the new space.